cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Post-quantum (PQ) cryptographic schemes offer new constructions based on problems conjectured as resistant to attacks possible on a quantum computer.
 Key Encapsulation Mechanisms
-(KEMs), are a standardized algorithm type that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.
-Upgrading key establishment protocols to use PQ KEMs is a priority for the protocol design community, due to the possibility of "harvest now, decrypt later" attacks.
+(KEMs), are a standardized algorithm type that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or lieu of traditional, quantum-vulnerable variants such as finite field or elliptic curve Diffie-Hellman (DH) based protocols.

 Given the novelty of PQ algorithms, however, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid